 Still, high-yield savings accounts are a much stronger option than a traditional account for earning interest, Taveras says.
 Even though the difference may not be as stark as in the past, a high-yield savings account with an APY of 0.6% will still outperform a traditional savings account with an APY of 0.06%.

 Potential Earnings Over 12 Months

-With any type of savings account, make sure to look for banks that are FDIC or NCUA insured (so your money is protected in the event the bank fails) and take note of any minimum deposit amounts required.
+With any type of savings account, make sure to look for banks that are FDIC or NCUA-insured (so your money is protected in the event the bank fails) and take note of any fees or minimum deposit amounts required.